andredesousa/webdriverio-selenium-grid/README.md

 Use `npm run test` to execute the end-to-end tests via WebdriverIO.
 Use `npm run test:watch` to keep executing your tests while watching for file changes in the background.
+Use `npm run test:android` to execute the end-to-end tests in Android devices.

 This project offers the possibility to run end-to-end tests on a Selenium Grid.
 Use `npm run test:grid` to run the end-to-end tests on a Selenium Grid.